Landlord Licensing & Utility Bill Responsibility Changes

 Many property-specific challenges take months to address.
 We want to be reasonable in giving occupants the time they need to clean up the property and come into compliance with city and state laws.
 It is common that the tenant will move out before we are able to address the problem, so our ability to work with the landlord provides the continuity needed to get to a solution.

 A rental licensing system would make notifications to owners/managers automatic.
-Any time there is a property-related citation or any other issue that the owners/manager needs to know about, they will be notified by email.
+Any time there is a property-related citation or any other issue that the owners/manager needs to know about, they will be notified by email and/or text.

 This is a philosophical question that will always be answered differently by people based on their leanings.
 However, the City has a fiduciary responsibility to its taxpayers and utility customers to collect payment for services rendered.
 When utility bills go uncollected to the tune of $50k per year, our other customers are left holding the bag.
 Obtaining utility payments and dealing with ordinance violations are at the core of what we do.
 We feel it is our responsibility to do this in the most efficient and effective way possible.